 I am clearing out my house and want to donate items to the school.
 How do I go about this?

 Books in good condition can be donated to Books For Breakfast (there is a box for donations in the main office near the check-in station) or the library (contact the media specialist).
 Sports equipment can be donated directly to your child's teacher; these will likely be used as shared recess equipment.
 Office supplies can be donated to the main office.

 My child checked out a book with a nameplate indicating that the book had been donated in honor of a Beeks student.
 If I want to do this in honor of my own child, how do I do this?

 Contact the Beeks media specialist (librarian), Mrs. Burch, for more details.
 Donating a book is an inexpensive way to honor your child's birthday or favorite teacher, and helps the school continue to offer diverse book choices.

 What and when is the International Dinner?

 International dinner is sponsored primarily by Beeks teachers and staff, using some funds from the PTO.
 Families are encouraged to bring food to share with others.
 Sometimes, entertainment in the form of dance and music is provided.
 Guests are invited to dress in clothing to reflect the customs of other countries.
-International dinner usually occurs in the spring.
+International dinner will be in November.